G.E.T. Guidebook

 SEGMENT OVERVIEW

-Monticello Canyon is truly one of southwest New Mexico's hidden gems.
-Flanked by colorful rock formations, rugged cliffs, and occasional narrows, a ribbon of verdant splendor unfolds through the heart of an arid grassland.
-Sustained by the year-round flow of Alamosa Creek, this nearly 20 mile long riparian corridor is home to the familiar Fremont cottonwood, the common assemblages of willows and ashes found elsewhere along the trail.
-The chortle of songbirds fills the air on spring and summer mornings, while birds of prey watch cautiously from leafy roosts, or soar indolently, high overhead.
+Monticello Box Canyon is truly one of southwest New Mexico's hidden gems.
+Flanked by colorful rock formations and rugged cliffs, a narrow ribbon of verdant splendor unfolds through the heart of an arid grassland.
+Sustained by the year-round flow of Alamosa Creek, this extensive riparian corridor is home to the familiar Fremont cottonwood, the common assemblages of willows and ashes found elsewhere along the trail; the chortle of songbirds fills the air on spring and summer mornings, while birds of prey watch cautiously from leafy roosts, or soar indolently, high overhead.
 Yet despite such obvious similarities with other desert-bounded creeks, much about Monticello Canyon feels unique as well; this place would not be mistaken for Aravaipa Canyon, the Blue River, or Eagle Creek.
-At an elevation of 6000 feet, Monticello Canyon is unmistakably a high valley, much higher than its counterparts to the west.
+At an elevation of 6000 feet, Monticello Canyon is a high valley, notably higher than its counterparts to the west.
 The surrounding landscape is distinctly New Mexican: austere, the scene contemplative, the terrain self-evident yet somehow unknowable, full of mystery.
 And a riparian community of this nature and extent, set against this high desert backdrop, is a rare thing indeed.
-Javelina roam this canyon at the very limit of their geographic range.
-Large herds of mule deer are often seen, while the smaller coeus variety of Arizona is not.
+Here, javelina roam at the very limit of their geographic range.
+Sizable herds of mule deer are often seen (while the smaller coeus variety of Arizona is not).
 And nowhere along those distant canyons to the west are Rocky Mountain elk as at home - if home at all - as here.

-The canyon's creek is artesian, born of a cluster of springs that surface just above the canyon.
-These perennial waters, including Ojo Caliente - "warm spring" - made the area a favorite of the ancestral Apaches, including Chief Victorio and even Geronimo.
+The canyon's creek is born from a cluster of springs that surface just above the canyon.
+These perennial waters, including the beautiful Ojo Caliente - "warm spring" - made the area a favorite of the ancestral Apaches, including Chief Victorio and even the legendary Geronimo.
 During the Apache wars of the 1870's the area tribes were moved here by the US Army.
 Yet with white settlers increasingly drawn to the region, the Warm Spring reservation never flourished, and the tribes were eventually relocated to the larger San Carlos reservation in Arizona.
-Today the only evidence of the old Warm Spring reservation, once occupied by some 3000 souls, are the remnants of a few adobe walls, crumbling and all but forgotten.
+Today the only evidence of the old Warm Spring reservation, once occupied by some 3000 souls, are the remnants of a few adobe walls, crumbling and nearly forgotten.

 This segment of the Grand Enchantment Trail also serves as a linkage between the vast Gila National Forest to the west and the scattered, island-like districts of the Cibola National Forest to the east.
-The route first descends out across rolling foothills at the edge of the Black Range, where pronghorn antelope are often spotted along grassy hillsides dotted with soaptree yucca.
-Easy cruising along lonely dirt roads leads to a few sections of cross-country travel in open terrain, and navigation remains relatively straightforward.
+The route first descends out across rolling foothills at the edge of the Black Range, where pronghorn are often spotted along grassy hillsides dotted with soaptree yucca.
+Easy cruising along lonely dirt roads interspersed with brief sections of cross-country travel keeps navigation relatively straightforward.
 The route enters the old reservation boundary and crosses NM Highway 52 within sight of Monticello Box, the dramatic, and seemingly improbable, cliff-bound entrance to the water-blessed canyon beyond.
-Hikers with a maildrop waiting in Winston can try their luck hitchhiking via the sparsely-travelled dirt highway, while those who've sent supplies to Monticello first continue along the GET through Monticello Canyon.
+Hikers with a maildrop waiting in Winston can try their luck hitchhiking via the sparsely-travelled dirt byway, while those who've sent supplies to Monticello continue along the GET nearly through segment's end, then press on another 14.8 miles to town (via the Monticello Spur out-and-back alternate route).
 (See the Town Guide for more about the pros and cons of resupplying in either town, and why it's a good idea for thru-hikers not to forego a maildrop altogether.)

 ROUTE DETAILS